How you can protect yourself

 (Disable digital access and block your cards)

-This will disable your digital access to Personal Internet Banking, UOB TMRW app and block all your cards instantly.
+This will disable your digital access to Personal Internet Banking, UOB TMRW app and block all your UOB Debit/Credit cards instantly.
+Note that Kill Switch does not suspend these services.
+Learn more.

 • Call our 24-hour Fraud Hotline at 6255 0160 › Press 4 to activate Kill Switch Learn how